Subject–verb inversion in English

-Subject–verb inversion has occurred in the b-sentences to emphasize the post-verb subject.
-The emphasis may occur, for instance, to establish a contrast of the subject with another entity in the discourse context.

 Types of subject–verb inversion

 A number of types of subject–verb inversion can be acknowledged based upon the nature of phrase that precede the verb and the nature of the verb(s) involved.
 The following subsections enumerate four distinct types of subject–verb inversion: locative inversion, directive inversion, copular inversion, and quotative inversion.

 Locative inversion

 Locative inversion occurs in many languages, including Brazilian Portuguese, Mandarin Chinese, Otjiherero, Chichewa, and a number of Germanic and Bantu languages.
 A predicative phrase is switched from its default postverbal position to a position preceding the verb, which causes the subject and the finite verb to invert.
 For example:

 a.
 A lamp lay in the corner.